johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*

-Here, we identify three vital components relating to messianic discipleship.
+Here, we see three vital components relating to messianic discipleship.

 1.	**The "great treasure" of the knowledge of the Messiah, Jesus Christ**;